 My absolute favorite book on their whole list is A Practical Commentary On Holy Scripture.
 It combines the Bible and the catechism.
 Their Child's Bible History and Bible History book are very good too.

-We have been grateful to use The Catechism of the Council of Trent with our high school children, it is plain spoken, easy to read, and one of our favorite Catholic Homeschool Books!
+We have been grateful to use The Catechism of the Council of Trent with our high school children, it is plain spoken, easy to read, and one of our favorite Catholic homeschool books for high school.

 Read what they say: "TAN Books and Publishers was founded by Thomas A. Nelson in 1967, when the problems developing in the Church were clear and becoming more severe.
 Many Catholic publishers such as Benziger and Bruce were getting out of Catholic publishing.
 Mr. Nelson recalls that at age 30, after studying politics and world events, he concluded that the only way to turn around the political situation in the U.S. and the world was through spiritual means.
 He believed that if enough people were living in the state of grace and striving to do God's will, then, “for the sake of the elect,” God would “run interference” for the just in the social and political arena, according to Proverbs 21:1: “The heart of the king is in the hand of the Lord: whithersoever he will he shall turn it.”